Documentation That Scales: Constitution, Contracts, and Runbooks

 Before this system, I had:

 Every edit meant chasing references across /docs hoping nothing contradicted production.
-That overhead compounds the moment someone else—or an agent—needs clarity.
+That overhead compounds the moment someone else, human or agent, needs clarity.

 Three files, three jobs